lenniecottrell/flashcard-app-V2/README.md

 # Progress

 ## 4/6/22
 Added styles for the add/edit/delete buttons.
-They're not great, but I'll get another opinion about them and fix them later - looks fine for now.
+They're not perfect, but I'll get another opinion about them and fix them later - looks fine for now.

 ## 3/31/22